New York Giants: Final Predictions for 53-Man Roster Cuts

 I've been on the fence about this for weeks, believing the Giants would go with four tight ends, one of whom was signed as a fullback/tight end (Rhett Ellison).

 Why have I changed my mind?
-The starting offensive line.
+The answer is: the starting offensive line.

-The Giants, as I see it, don’t really have an Ahmad Bradshaw type of back that can exploit the run lanes outside of the tackles; therefore, theirs is more of an inside rushing attack.
+As I see it, the Giants don't really have an Ahmad Bradshaw-type back who can exploit the run lanes outside of the tackles; therefore, theirs is more of an inside rushing attack.

-Here’s the problem: The interior of the offensive line has not been able to run-block with any type of consistency this summer.
+Here's the problem, though: The interior of the offensive line has not been able to run-block with any type of consistency this summer.

 Enter the need for a fullback.
-Fullbacks are more natural at blocking low to the ground, which is what you need to succeed if running the ball inside the tackles.
+They are more natural at blocking low to the ground, which is what you need to succeed if running the ball inside the tackles.
 A fullback should also, theoretically at least, be able to blast a defender out of a hole whereas a tight end is going to finesse a guy out of the way.

-And for those concerned about predictability on offense, nine times out of 10 when the Giants have an H-back in motion, that’s pretty much broadcasting to the defense which direction the play is going.
-A fullback from the set position who can also serve as a running threat and who can catch the ball out of the backfield, leaves the defense guessing.
+And for those concerned about predictability on offense, nine times out of 10 when the Giants have an H-back in motion, that's pretty much broadcasting to the defense which direction the play is going.
+A fullback from the set position who can also serve as a running threat and catch the ball out of the backfield leaves the defense guessing.

-With all that said, a fullback probably makes more sense for the Giants than a fourth tight end, even though a putting a tight end in the backfield gives you another potential receiver.
+With all that said, a fullback probably makes more sense for the Giants than a fourth tight end, even though putting a tight end in the backfield gives you another potential receiver.

-Shane Smith has been working ahead of converted quarterback turned fullback Jacob Huesman.
-Huesman still doesn’t look to be as comfortable with the position yet, so I think if they do keep a fullback, Smith will edge out Huesman in this competition.
+Shane Smith has been working ahead of quarterback-turned-fullback Jacob Huesman, who still doesn't look comfortable with the position yet.
+So, if they do keep a fullback, I think Smith will edge out Huesman in this competition.

-But I also think if a more experienced option becomes available, the Giants could go in that direction.
+But I also believe if a more experienced option becomes available, the Giants could go in that direction.

 Tight Ends